Exploiting polarization dependence in two dimensional coherent spectroscopy: examples of Ce$_2$Zr$_2$O$_7$ and Nd$_2$Zr$_2$O$_7$: Analysis

-\end{footnotesize} In terms of the $c_k$ operators, the time dependent magnetisation operator has the following form:

-This can then be inserted into either Eq. (\ref{eq:Kubo_second_order}) or (\ref{eq:Kubo_third_order}), and fermion anticommutation relations can be used to evaluate the nested commutators.
-One then arrives at the results given in \cite{wan19} for the second and third order susceptibilities in the absence of dephasing and finite lifetime effects.
-These effects can be included phenomenologically by making use of a depolarising/dephasing quantum channel model for the time evolution of fermion pair density matrices, as described in the supplementary material for \cite{wan19}.
+\end{footnotesize} The time dependent probe field operator $M(t)$ can be expressed in terms of the $c_k$ fermions in the same way as outlined in \cite{wan19}, and then inserted into either Eq. (\ref{eq:Kubo_second_order}) or (\ref{eq:Kubo_third_order}) to determine the non-linear susceptibilities.
+Dephasing/depolarising and lifetime effects can also be included phenomenologically by using a quantum channel model for time evolution, as described in the supplementary material for \cite{wan19}.
 Including these effects, one arrives at the following expressions for the second and third order susceptibilities in the limit $J_z=0$, $\theta=0$:

 and

 with

 Here $T_1$ and $T_2$ are phenomenological time scales characterising depolarization and dephasing respectively, and are as defined in \cite{wan19}.